Kiriki-liszt/Relief_EQ/README.md

 VSTSDK 3.7.9 used
 VSTGUI 4.12 used

+### PFFFT

+PFFFT is work of Julien Pommier, with Copyright (c) 2013  Julien Pommier ( pommier@modartt.com )
+It is under BSD-Like, and license is in the header at RFEQ_fft.h.

+### C++ Wrapper for pffft

+C++ Wrapper for pffft if work of Justin Johnson, obtained at [https://www.kvraudio.com/forum/viewtopic.php?p=8726913#p8726913](https://www.kvraudio.com/forum/viewtopic.php?p=8726913#p8726913)
+As other works of him are in MIT lisence, I assumed same.
+The lisence is in the header at RFEQ_fft.h.

+### FFT handler with FIFO managment

+It is work of Matthijs Hollemans, obtained at [https://github.com/hollance/fft-juce](https://github.com/hollance/fft-juce)
+It is under MIT lisence, and you can find the license in the header at RFEQ_fft.h.

 ## Version logs

 v1.0.0.b : intial try.
 v1.0.0 : Official release.
 Changed shelf arch.
+v1.1.0 : FFT analyzer added.

 ## How it started